amazon-archives/aws-serverless-auth-reference-app/README.md

 ![Spacefinder Mobile app](/app/docs/images/screenshot-small.png?raw=true)

+## User flows

+The app currently demonstrates the following user flows:

+* Identity Management
+  * Register as a new user
+  * Confirm registration code
+  * Sign in (as a user who has already confirmed a registration code)
+  * Sign in (as a user who has not yet confirmed a registration code)
+  * Re-send registration code
+  * Forgot password
+  * Change password
+  * Sign-out
+* SpaceFinder Application Features
+  * View list of locations
+  * Add a new location (Admin-only feature)
+  * Delete a location  (Admin-only feature)
+  * View list of resources at a location
+  * Add a new resource (Admin-only feature)
+  * Delete a resource (Admin-only feature)
+  * View resource availability
+  * Book a new booking
+  * Cancel own booking
+  * Cancel another user's booking (Admin-only feature)
+  * Upload a profile image to Amazon S3
+  * Toggle display of admin-only features

 ### Installing the prerequisites

 The application framework relies on [Node.js](https://nodejs.org/en/download/) and [npm](https://www.npmjs.com/).
 It also uses [Apache Cordova](https://cordova.apache.org/) plugins to support certain native functionality on mobile devices.